Skip to Content

 Shutter_m/Shutterstock

-A hard money loan can be used on pretty much any type of property, from single-family homes to land deal to commercial and industrial properties.
+A hard money loan can be used on pretty much any type of property, from single-family homes to land deals to commercial and industrial properties.
 You may find some lenders who specialize in loans for specific types of properties.

-In fact, most hard money lenders operate in a niche because it’s something they’ve become familiar with.
-When you talk to a hard money lender, make sure to find out up front what kinds of loans they’re able or willing to do.
+When you talk to a hard-money lender, make sure to find out up front what kinds of loans they’re able or willing to do.

 How Hard Money Loans Work

-A hard money loan is not a loan available to just anyone.
+A hard-money loan is not a loan available to just anyone.
 Most lenders won’t consider granting loans to people who aren’t real estate investors.
 If you think you may be able to get one for your private home, then you might be out of luck.

-There are a few lenders who make hard money loans to consumers, but that wades into murky regulatory waters, so most lenders avoid it.
+There are a few lenders who make hard-money loans to consumers, but that wades into murky regulatory waters, so most lenders avoid it.

 Hard money loans are only meant for short periods of time, normally less than a few years.
-In fact, most lenders use 12 month terms.
+In fact, most lenders use 12-month terms.

 That means that payments aren’t applied equally to interest and principle.
-For a hard money loan, you normally only pay interest, and sometimes have no payment at all.
+For a hard-money loan, you normally only pay interest and sometimes have no payment at all.

 mortgage or home loan from a bank employee. finance and banking concept as an image for a piece on hard money lenders